 Strong retail sales lift US stocks; Nasdaq at record

-NEW YORK: Wall Street stocks finished higher Friday, with the Nasdaq edging to a fresh record, following data showing strong US retail sales in September.
+NEW YORK: Wall Street stocks finished higher on Friday (Oct 13), with the Nasdaq edging to a fresh record, following data showing strong US retail sales in September.

 US retail sales jumped 1.6 per cent last month due to strong trade in cars, car parts and fuel following US hurricanes, Commerce Department data showed.